syntaxsurge/cort-seal/docs/youtube-demo-script.md

   9. **Current page:** Terminal Tab C (Router) — run `curl -i http://127.0.0.1:5010/api/v1/status -H "Authorization: Bearer $CORTENSOR_API_KEY"` — wait for `HTTP/1.1 200`.
   10. **Verify on-screen:** You can see (a) Convex dev running, (b) IPFS daemon ready, (c) Router status is 200, and (d) Next.js is live on `http://localhost:3000`.
 - **Voiceover:**
   > “To demo CortSeal end-to-end, I’m booting the whole local stack: Convex for persistence and background jobs, IPFS for evidence bundles, and the Cortensor Router for decentralized inference.
-The key check is Router status returning HTTP 200 and Next.js running on localhost — that means the network layer and the app are ready.”
+The key check is Next.js running on localhost — that means the app is ready.”

 ## 2. Show the existing Cortensor session used by CortSeal (Session #173)
 - **URL:** https://dashboard-testnet0.cortensor.network